chloehudzik/workfront-learn.en/help/workfront-goals/activate-your-goals/add-a-result-to-a-goal.md

 ---
-title: How to Add a Result to a Goal
+title: Add a result to a goal
-description: Learn how to activate a goal by adding a result in [!DNL   Goals].
+description: Learn how to activate a goal by adding a result in [!DNL Workfront Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial